yamaniac/sanjanashenoy/posts/are_meal_replacement_shakes_healthy.md

 - Long-term use may lead to various health complications, including potential organ damage
 - These products generally fail to produce sustainable weight loss or health improvements
 - Natural, whole-food approaches supervised by qualified professionals offer safer, more effective alternatives

+## Frequently asked questions on Meal Replacement Shakes

+### Are meal replacement shakes safe?
+Meal replacement shakes are highly processed products made of artificial sweeteners, food colours, artificial flavours and other preservatives.
+There have been reports of minor side effects such as tiredness, allergies, digestive issues and major side effects such as  liver damage.
+There have also been incidences of heavy metal and bacterial contaminations.

+### Are meal replacement shakes suitable for everyone?
+- Diabetics need to be careful as they contain sugar and may affect their blood sugar levels.
+- Kidneys patients will need to completely avoid such products as they are high in protein, potassium, sodium which are detrimental to the kidney
+- Unsuitable for pregnant and lactating women because of the additives, artificial sweeteners and preservatives added and they have not been tested for safety in suhc conditions.
+- Not suitable for children, as children need to learn to eat wholesome foods, not artificial liquid calories.

+### Do meal replacements shakes work?

+Meal replacement shakes work for short term weight loss but do not give you any permanent results.
+Most of the clients gain back all the weight, if they give up the program.
+Some lose weight and their weight loss become stagnant.
+How are they supported for the same?

+For long term benefits, it is best to eat healthy and exercise consistantly according to your body requirements, age and medical needs.

+Meal replacements shakes do not promote healthy weight loss goals and can increase mental distress and health problems.

+Our body’s needs change frequently with age, gender, during pregnancy and breastfeeding, post delivery, menopause etc and each one have individual nutritional needs.

+### How do meal replacement shakes work?

+They are designed to be a part of a low calorie meal plan.
+Anyone on a calorie deficit diet will lose weight.
+Usually one is advised to replace 1-2 meals with this shake and are advised to eat low calorie meals to trigger weight loss.

+### Which meal replacement shakes are recommended by doctors?

+No qualified professional such as doctors and dietitians will recommend such products, as they are aware of the consequences on both physical and mental health.
+These are usualy sold by unqualified professionals who call themselves as health coaches who do not understand nutritional needs and medical conditions.
+They may not be aware of any underlying medical problems and may end up doing more harm than any good.

+### How many meals can one replace with meal replacement shakes?

+Breakfast and dinner are the most commonly replaced for weight loss.
+Replacing main meals can interfere with a person’s food habits and family time.

+### Why do meal replacement shakes taste so bad?

+Many brands come in various flavours catering to the specific needs of country in which they are marketed.
+Particularly in india they take up ice cream and dessert flavours to keep up  the demands.
+While this may not work in other countries who use basic flavours.

+Some of them may taste bad because of the added artificial flavorings and vitamins and minerals which may leave an after taste.

+### How long can one consume a meal replacement shake?

+If you ask this question to a seller, you may get two types of responses

+**Response 1-** “Until you achieve your weight loss goals”.

+So here is the catch, how do you proceed after you have achieved your weight loss target!!!
+Will they provide guidance once you have stopped the buying the program?
+No, their work with you is done if they cannot generate sales or they recruit you to sell the products and form your own group to continue generating sales.

+**Response 2-** “It is safe and you can safely consume it for life long.”

+This may look convincing but is it sustainable financially, medically and ethically!!!!
+There may be a small voice at the back of your mind, saying this may not be possible.

+None of us are pleased to take any medication or supplements forever, so how can these shakes be used lifelong!!!

+### Will meal replacement shakes help to lose weight permanently?

+Meal replacement shakes only promote short term weight loss and there have been no studies to prove long term weight loss while using these products.
+This may cause constant dependency on using such products, with unhealthy weight loss and health goals.

+The only permament solution is healthy weight loss with sustainable goals and an exercise routine.

+### Are meal replacement shakes safe for PCOS/PCOD?

+Meal replacements shakes can help in short term management of PCOS/PCOD, but has not been proven for long term management.
+But studies have shown it is calorie restriction and carbohydrate and fat restriction that works.
+So for long term management of PCOS/PCOD, calorie, fat and carbohydrate restriction is more effective, than meal replacement shakes.

+Some of the ingredients in meal replacements shakes such as added sugars may not help in PCOD/ PCOS  management.